Presheaf automata: Rational languages over d-categories

 \section{Rational languages over d-categories}

-We now define rational and then regular languages.
-The unit language $\idlang{\cC}$ tuns out to be non-regular in general, for reasons explained below, hence we need \emph{non-unital} algebras to capture their structures.
+We now define rational languages and then regular ones.
+The unit language $\idlang{\cC}$ turns out to be non-regular in general, for reasons explained below, hence we need \emph{non-unital} algebras to capture them.